jameshughes89/cs101/site/topics/strings/strings.rst

     the course.

-* We have seen *primitive* types
+* We have seen a few types so far
+* Most of these are what we call *primitive types*

-    * Int
+    * Integers
-    * Float
+    * Floats
     * Booleans

-* There are other *types*:
-    * Strings (actually kinda' a primitive type in Python, but let's ignore this ...)
-    * Numpy things

-* These are objects!
-* We can even make our own *objects*
-    * stay tuned
+* But we have also seen Strings and how they are a little different
-* These objects act a little differently inside the computer
+* Strings are *objects* and work a little different
-    * For good reason too, but stay tuned.

 Methods